SouthGreenPlatform/PyRice/docs/source/install.rst

     $ pip install pyrice==0.1.5

-Now there are 2 versions available:
+Now there are 1 versions available (should use the latest version):

-    - Version 0.1.7: Addition of crawling JavaScript data with Selenium.
+    - Version 0.1.8: Addition of crawling JavaScript data with Selenium.

         - If you want to use Selenium, please follow these steps